mitre/saf/README.md

 #### CKL to POA&M

-Note: Included CCI to NIST Mappings are the extracted from NIST.gov, for mappings specific to eMASS use [this](https://github.com/mitre/ckl2POAM/blob/main/resources/cci2nist.json) file instead.
+Note: The included CCI to NIST Mappings are the extracted from NIST.gov, for mappings specific to eMASS use [this](https://github.com/mitre/ckl2POAM/blob/main/resources/cci2nist.json) file instead.
 If you need access to this file please contact [saf@groups.mitre.org](mailto:saf@groups.mitre.org).

 ```
 convert:ckl2POAM            Translate DISA Checklist CKL file(s) to POA&M files